 - Centralize reportables and ancillary data for timely access to inform on-study decision-making

 Figure 1.
-Breadth and Depth of Data Generated by a Biomarker-informed Clinical Trial.
+Breadth and Depth of Data Generated by Biomarker-informed Clinical Programs.
 Translational teams are interacting with a diverse breadth of data sources to gather all the reportables per patient and by sampling time point, including clinical and biomarker assay data, protocols, consents, sample inventory data.
 They are also interacting with the depth of those data, from underlying raw data to ancillary files.

 Lacking the centralized infrastructure necessary to answer questions that have become critical in biomarker guided drug development, the translational researchers have had to conduct intensely manual efforts to prepare data for targeted analyses – which quickly becomes overwhelming.